transcelerate/ddf-home/faq.md

 <details>
 <summary>How will TransCelerate support and position DDF for success?</summary>
 <p></p>
-TransCelerate is uniquely positioned to catalyze this change by sponsoring and leading the collaborative project to develop an open-source technology, vendor-agnostic solution in collaboration with technology organizations, and corresponding data standards in collaboration with Staandards Setting Organizations (SSO).
+TransCelerate is uniquely positioned to catalyze this change by sponsoring and leading the collaborative project to develop an open-source technology, vendor-agnostic solution in collaboration with technology organizations, and corresponding data standards in collaboration with Standards Setting Organizations (SSO).
 <p></p>
 </details>
 <p></p>